My brother has this set of kitchen chairs that he quite likes, but over time, they have gotten a little loose and wobbly.

 A band clamp would probably have worked better.
 I have a band clamp, but by the time I thought of using it there was no time left to start looking for it.
 That's always the problem with specialty tools.
 When the perfect application for it arises you forget to use it or just can't find it!

 With the back assembled, time to clean up the glue squeeze out with sawdust.

 Cleaning up on painted parts is not overly critical - the glue won't soak into the paint, so a wet rag is sufficient to clean off any residual glue.

-Those original dowels were about 8 mm (I assume metric, because the screws are metric).
+Those original dowels were about 8 mm.
+I assume they were metric because the screws are metric.
 They were too loose in the holes to be much of a "joint".
 Also, the insides of the holes on the legs were painted!
 So to get a good glue surface, I decided to drill all the holes out to 3/8" (9.5 mm).
-I inserted a drill bit in the hole next to the one I'm drilling as a visual guide to help me hold the drill at the correct angle for the hole (I would say right angle, but that would imply 90 degrees, which these were not).
+I inserted a drill bit in the hole next to the one I'm drilling as a visual guide to help me hold the drill at the correct angle for the hole.
+I would say right angle, but that would imply 90 degrees, which these weren't.

 I also added a few brad nails to the dowels between the legs.
 I didn't have that much faith in the single pocket hole screw that held each of these.
-Gluing them would have been better, but with paint on both parts, that would have been a lot of work to prepare and would have made the gap in the joint evel larger.
+Gluing them would have been better, but with paint on both parts, that would have been a lot of work to prepare and would have made the gap in the joint even bigger.